 But that doesn’t mean seniors can’t find good deals on car insurance.
 Our guide will help you find the cheapest rates for seniors in Nebraska and learn other ways to save on auto insurance premiums.

-- The average car insurance cost for a 65-year-old driver in Nebraska is $1,654 per year for a full coverage policy.
+- The average cost of car insurance for a 65-year-old driver in Nebraska is $1,654 per year for a full coverage policy.

-- A 70-year-old driver in Nebraska pays 3% more for full coverage than a 65-year-old driver, based on CarInsurance.com research.
+- According to CarInsurance.com’s research, a 70-year-old driver in Nebraska pays 3% more for full coverage than more for full coverage than a 65-year-old driver.

 Cheapest car insurance companies for seniors in Nebraska